danielshervheim/danielshervheim.github.io/_coursework/1 Volumetric Lighting.md

-$\Omega$ represents the sphere of directions centered over $p$.

-$I$ is the light at $p$ traveling from direction $\omega$.

-$F$ is the phase function.
-It is inherent to the medium and describes the percentage of light from direction $\omega$ that is scattered into the viewing ray $v$.
+And where $\Omega$ represents the sphere of all possible directions, $I$ is the light at $p$ traveling from direction $\omega$, and $F$ is the phase function.
+The phase function is inherent to the medium, and describes the probability of light from a given direction scattering into the viewing ray $v$.

-## 3. Implementation Details
+## 2. Implementation Details

+I integrated my implementation in the [Unity](https://unity.com/) engine.

-### 3.1 My Approach
+### 2.1 My Approach

-I implemented my approach in the Unity engine.
-My first attempt was a full-screen quad image-effect shader, rendered after the transparent pass.
-For each fragment, I sampled the depth buffer and reconstructed the world position.
-I then traced rays from the camera to the fragment, and integrated the above equations along the ray.
+My initial idea was to render a full-screen quad, and perform the volumetric lighting calculations in screen-space.
+For each fragment, I sampled the depth buffer to reconstruct the world-space position.
+I then traced a ray from the camera to that position, and integrated the above equations along the ray.

-That worked very well, and was relatively easy to implement.
-Unfortunately, there were some major limitations.
-To my knowledge, Unity only provides information about non-directional (point and spot) lights at certain periods during the rendering pipeline.
-By the time my full-screen image effect shader was running, that information had been lost.
-So with this approach, I was unable to support point lights, spot lights, and light probes.
+That worked well, and was relatively easy to implement.
+Unfortunately, I quickly discovered some major limitations.
+To my current knowledge, Unity only provides lighting information for point and spot lights during certain passes in the rendering pipeline.
+By the time my screen-space shader ran, I was unable to access any meaningful point or spot light data.

-Additionally, ray-tracing proved to be very expensive.
-I ended up performing the ray-tracing on a quarter resolution texture, and up-sampling back into full resolution.
-I also reduced the amount of samples that I took along the ray from 128 (which provided nearly perfect visual quality) to 32.
-This introduced severe banding artifacts.
-To mitigate these artifacts, I offset each ray by a random amount every frame.
-This helped hide the banding, but also introduced noise.
-Thankfully, the temporal anti-aliasing system in Unity was able to smooth the noise out relatively well.
+Additionally, tracing rays proved to be more expensive than I initially thought.
+Even at a quarter resolution, the performance was still sluggish.
+I was forced to reduce the amount of samples along the ray from 128 (which provided almost perfect visual quality) to 32.
+This introduced unacceptable visual artifacts in the form of banding.

+To alleviate the banding, I offset the start position of each ray by a different random, tiny amount each frame.
+The banding was eliminated, at the expense of noise.
+This was still a preferable trade-off, since Unity's temporal anti-aliasing system was able to smooth out the noise rather welll.

 ![banding](/assets/img/volumetric-lighting/banding.png)
-> Severe banding artifacts (L), reduced artifacts due to random ray offsets (R).
+> Banding artifacts due to insufficiently low samples  (left).
+Reduced banding artifacts by offsetting each ray by a random amount (right).

-Unfortunately that still didn't solve the problem of not being able to access the point and spotlight data.
-For that, I turned to another approach.
-I re-implemented my shader as a standard shader (rather than an image effect shader) and applied it to a cuboid in the scene.
-This allowed me to receive information about all the lights.
-Unfortunately, because it was applied to a physical mesh in the scene (rather than a full-screen image effect) I could not move the camera inside of the volume or the effect would break.
-Likewise, because it was not a screen-space effect I could not downsample and compute the in-scattered light, so the performance was much worse than my initial attempt.
+Unfortunately, I still wasn't able to access the point and spot light data so I turned to a different approach.

+I re-wrote my screen-space shader as a regular shader and applied it to a cube mesh.
+Because it was attached to a mesh, the shader executed with rest of the meshes and the lighting information was correctly set.
+I also enabled front-face culling, so that the viewer could still appear to go inside the "volume" mesh.
+Because this approach was not done in screen-space I was unable to perform the volumetric lighting calculations at a downsampled resolution so the performance was much worse than my initial attempt.

-In the future, I would like to experiment more to try and find a way to access all of the lights in a single screen-space shader pass.
-Integrating my implementation with the Unity engine was not difficult, per-se, but I did feel at times as though I was fighting the engine.
-I think it would be interesting to write my own engine, so I had more control over what was rendered and when, and to try and integrate volumetric lighting there.
+Integrating my implementation in Unity was an interesting experience.
+At times I definitely felt as though I was fighting the engine.
+It made me curious to write my own engine.
+That way I could have full control over what lighting information was generated, and when.

-### 3.2 Pseudocode
+### 2.2 Pseudocode

 I will attempt to keep the pseudocode below implementation agnostic, although I will assume that you have certain buffers available to you (depth, color, and world position).